tinijs/tinijs/apps/tinijs.dev/content/framework-posts/301 - pages-and-layouts/index.md

 }
 ```

-Beside the `@Page()` decorator, everything else would work the same as any component.
+Beside the `@page()` decorator, everything else would work the same as any component.
 But, please note the `name: 'app-page-xxx'` property, it plays a role later when we setup the [Tini Router](https://tinijs.dev/framework/router).

 ## Layouts